MattBixley/eri-support-docs/docs/Getting_Started/Coldfront/How_do_I_request_resources.md

 6. Finally **Submit** the request

-!!!**Note:**
+!!!
+Note
-    Only current project members can be selected.
+    - Only current project members can be selected.
 Project members and allocation members can be adjusted at a later stage.

 ### Awaiting request approval